This page provides an overview of the work to reform the Mental Health Act, including activities from the College.

 What is the College doing to help reform the MHA in England and Wales?

-The College has worked with both the Independent Review of the Mental Health Act and the Department of Health to make sure that there is a clinical perspective being given on every topic area and that the workforce and resource implications of all recommendations were considered.
-Members of the Royal College of Psychiatrists were closely engaged with the Review and have worked with patients, carers and other professionals to make sure the new Act is one that works better for all.
+Following the publication of the Review’s interim report, the College has worked to make sure that there was a clinical perspective being given on every topic area and that the workforce and resource implications of all recommendations were considered.
+Members of the Royal College of Psychiatrists have been closely engaged with the Review and have worked with patients, carers and other professionals to make sure the new Act is one that works better for all.

 When launched, the Review was set the task of reducing the rate of detention, which has been rising steadily in recent years.
 As the Review acknowledges, changing legislation alone is not the answer.

 Mental health services get around one in every nine pounds spent of the NHS England budget despite mental health making up nearly a quarter of the NHS disease burden.
 The College is working to secure extra investment and a larger workforce that will be needed to significantly reduce the use of the Mental Health Act.

 The Review was also tasked with tackling the disproportionate number of people from black and minority ethnic groups detained under the Act.

 In a members' survey, 80% of psychiatrists named stigma and a lack of services, especially in the community, as the most common reason for why more people from some BME groups were being detained.
 Our position statement on racism (pdf) urges the delivery of culturally appropriate care tailored to individuals, and we hope this Review will act as a step towards this.